 8. As you follow the path, the Salcombe Estuary will come into sight boasting views across the water towards Gara Rock on the other side.

 9. Follow the path for around a mile until you reach the National Trust sign for Bolt Head.
 From here, you can glimpse the sandy beaches at East Portlemouth through the trees.

 10. Eventually you will reach the road which leads downhill towards South Sands.
 Before continuing to the beach, we would recommend visiting the National Trust property Overbecks, home to a fascinating collection of art and artefacts that were once owned by the scientist and inventor, Otto Overbeck.

 11. Stop at South Sands to enjoy the beach, or continue along the road to North Sands, where you can visit the fantastic Winking Prawn restaurant for a hot chocolate or an ice cream, located just a stone’s throw from the sand.

 12. The final stretch of this walk is from North Sands beach to Salcombe town centre, which follows the road along the estuary for just under a mile (around 15 minutes’ walk).
 Once in Salcombe, explore the boutique shops, relax on the waterfront or indulge in a choice of fantastic restaurants and cafés.

 If you’ve left your car at your starting place in Hope Cove, you can catch the bus from Salcombe to nearby Malborough, then on to Hope Cove – make sure to check the bus times!

 Keen to get out on foot when visiting Salcombe?
-Why not try more of our routes – we would recommend the circular walk from East Portlemouth to Gara Rock, or for those looking for a shorter stroll, the routes around Snape’s Point or Bolberry Down.
+Why not try more of our routes – we would recommend the circular walk from East Portlemouth to Gara Rock, or for those looking for a shorter stroll, popular routes include those around Snape’s Point and Bolberry Down.